UBC-MDS/fml_doc_gen/README.md

 If you are aware of a similar tool, feel free to contribute to our documentation by suggesting it!

-## Authors
+## Contributors
+- Farhan Bin Faisal
+- Michael Suriawan
-Farhan Bin Faisal, Michael Suriawan, Lukman Lateef
+- Lukman Lateef

 ## Contributing